How do life insurance companies obtain your medical information?

 Do life insurance companies always check your medical information with your doctor?

-No, when you apply for insurance, you’ll be asked medical questions within the application form and your insurer can assess if the insurance can be offered, what the premium rates will be and whether any restrictions will apply based on that alone.
+No, when you apply for insurance, you’ll be asked medical questions within the application form and your insurer can assess if the insurance can be offered, how much it will cost you and whether any restrictions will apply based on that alone.
 However sometimes to make a full assessment it may mean a medical report is required.
 A medical report may also be necessary due to the amount of cover requested.
 But remember, they will need your written permission first.

 Do life insurance companies check medical records after death?